GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 > access logs.
 Firewall logs are available for application gateway
 > resources that have WAF enabled.
 >
-> **Log Archiving**: Logs storage can be configured to write to a
+> **Log Archiving**: Log data storage can be configured to write to a
 > centralised Azure storage account for archival and a defined retention
 > period.
 Logs can be processed using Azure Log Analytics or by third
-> party SIEM systems
+> party SIEM systems.

 ### Identity

 > **Active Directory Domain Services**: This architecture delivers an
-> Active Directory Domain Services deployment in Azure w For
+> Active Directory Domain Services deployment in Azure.
+For
 > specific recommendations on implementing Active Directory in Azure,
-> see the following articles -
+> see the following articles:
 >
 > [Extending Active Directory Domain Services (AD DS) to
 > Azure](https://docs.microsoft.com/en-gb/azure/guidance/guidance-identity-adds-extend-domain).